bwalzer4/H1N1-Flu-Vaccine/README.md

 ## Methodology

 ### Data Cleansing and Preprocessing
+#### Imputation
-After exploring the dataset three features, Employment Industry, Health Insurance, and Employment Observation, were identified that had a significant amount of data missing – over 45% of the observations were missing.
+After exploring the dataset three features, Employment Industry, Health Insurance, and Employment Occupation, were identified that had a significant amount of data missing – over 45% of the observations were missing.
+When examinning the data closer we can see that individuals with an Employment Status that is not Employed have a missing value for Employment Industry and Employment Occupation.
+Therefore, those missing values were replaced with an addittional category.

 Across all features, 6.5% of the entire data set had missing values.
 I explored two different imputation methods to handle the missing data.
 The first was a simple mode imputation, since all of the features were not continuous and did not have a large range of values.
 The second method was an iterative imputation approach similar to Multiple Imputation by Chained Equations (MICE). <sup>3</sup> The iterative imputation approach used a Random Forrest classifier to predict missing values and the algorithm is described below:
  1. Identify all (row, column) indices that have missing values
  2. Select column c with missing values as the target column
  3. Select subsample of the feature dataset that has no missing values in the training or testing data set